De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Experiments

 \subsubsection{Effectiveness of Patch Prompt Learning}

 In this section, we delve into the rationale behind the adoption of the patch prompt learning strategy.
-Initially, we examine the efficiency of SPPG with different patch sizes on source domains.
+Initially, we replace our SP-Generator module with other auto-prompting methods in De-LightSAM and make a comparison in Table \ref{tab:8}.
+It can be observed that Cell-SAM \cite{israel2024foundation}, UN-SAM\cite{zhang2024uv} and PromptNucSeg \cite{shui2025unleashing} perform better than UN-SAM \cite{chen2024sam} and SP-SAM \cite{wu2023self} but require more parameter consumptions as they utilize additional segmentors (\textit{e.g.,} Segformer \cite{xie2021segformer}) or detectors (\textit{e.g.,} DETR \cite{carion2020end}) to produce prompts.
+In contrast, our SP-Generator module eliminates these demands and outperforms state-of-the-arts by directly extracting high-quality patch prompts from the image embedding.
+In addition, we examine the efficiency of SP-Generator with different patch sizes on source domains.
 As illustrated in Fig. \ref{fig:diss} (left), based on the average performance on six modalities, setting a relatively large patch size proves beneficial for the patch category task, albeit it provides less semantic information than mask prompts.
 Conversely, reducing the patch size increases the prediction complexity, consequently leading to more errors or noise.
 Additionally, we conduct a comparison of our devised patch prompt with point, box and Low-Resolution (LR) mask prompt modes in Fig. \ref{fig:diss} (right).
 Considering that automatic prompt generation aims to learn the representation of human annotations, all prompt types utilize manual annotations (ground truth) as inputs for the experiment.
 Observations reveal that the manual patch prompt outperforms both the box and point prompts.
 Therefore, the learning patch prompt approach proves more efficient for guiding the segmentation decoding.